withastro/astro/.changeset/calm-socks-shake.md

 "astro": minor
 ---

-Users can now create remark plugins that will be able to pass options for how images in `.md` files will be optimized
+Allows remark plugins to pass options specifying how images in `.md` files will be optimized